Alpacas2021MV/CS0-Alpacas2021MV/README.md

 -Program has been tested many times
 -Grade 105/100 because I met all the requirements and I did the bonus step as well.
 I did have to get help from the internet on the max function.

+## 5 - Loop Project
+- Program plays the Guess the Number Game without the stats
+- All requirements are met and completed
+- Program has been tested mulitple times
+- Grade 105/100, because I met all the requirements.
+I figured out half of the bonus step where the game can keep going as long as the player wants.
+I couldn't figure out the stats after the player quits.
+I will try to figure it out later (obviously not for the grade)